rstudio/rmarkdown-website/README.md

 ## R Markdown Website Example

-This repository illustrates one way to create a simple website that includes multiple R Markdown documents.
+This amazing repository illustrates one way to create a simple website that includes multiple R Markdown documents.

 Features of the simple website include: